Thomas-Ulrich/light-quake-visualizer/README.md

   output_tpv5_ref/tpv5_sym.xdmf
 ```

-## Support for the new HDF-VTK
+## Support for the New VTKHDF Format

-Example usage with the new HDF-VTK format:
+Example usage with the new VTKHDF format:

 ```bash
 light_quake_visualizer \